MP Estate Planning UK

 • The names of the settlor, trustees, and beneficiaries.

-• The assets included in the trust.
+• The property and any other assets being placed into the trust.

 Selecting a Trustee for Your Property Trust